timofeysie/oauth-login/ionic-app/README.md

 Usage
 -------------

-With this example project configured on your computer, run the following from the Terminal or command prompt:
+With this example project configured on your computer, run the following from the Terminal or command prompt within the ionic-app directory:

     $ ionic build android